-How good are internet and cell phone services?
+How good are Nigeria's internet and cell phone services?

-Mobile phone services are plentiful, cheap and reliable.
-South African operator MTN has the largest cell phone network in Nigeria and offers good value and great coverage.
-Internet access typically runs off the wireless cell phone network, using 3G or similar protocols, but internet access can be very expensive in Nigeria.
+Mobile phone services are plentiful, reliable and relatively cheap.
+South African telecommunications operator MTN has the largest cell phone network in Nigeria and offers good value and great coverage, and there are several other service providers to choose from.
+It's easy to set up WiFi and expats living in accommodation organised by their employer may find it already prepared for their arrival.
+Internet speeds are decent, but internet access can be very expensive in Nigeria.

 Do I need a car in Nigeria?

-Yes – it is absolutely essential.
-While the thrills and adventure of public transport are relished by some, having one’s own car is vital for safety and comfort.
-Cars are also a mark of status in Nigeria.
-By having a driver, the status quotient is further enhanced, with the added bonus of having someone who actually knows their way around navigating the chaotic Nigerian roads.
+For most expats, yes – cars are the most common way of getting around.
+While the thrill and adventure of public transport are relished by some, having one’s own car is vital for safety and comfort, and many expats have a driver who knows their way around navigating the chaotic Nigerian roads.